cookpad/garage/README.md

 ## Customize Authentication/Authorization

 Garage supports customizable Authentication/Authorization strategy.
-The AuthenticationStrategy has some conventions to follow.
+The Strategy has some conventions to follow.

 - Offer OAuth access token via `access_token` method.
 With no access token case (does not authenticate request) `access_token` should return `nil`.